QUALINET/databases/_posts/2025-12-15-beyond_embb_5g_qos_qoe_dataset.md

 The dataset includes results from a large-scale measurement campaign conducted on two 5G networks in Sweden during 2023 (8.0 MB of measurement data), along with the accepted paper version and comprehensive documentation.
 The methodology leverages a lightweight, recently standardized ITU-T procedure that defines a QoE indicator called the Interactivity Score, based on QoS metrics quantifying service latency, stability, and continuity.

 This research is part of the INTERACT-B5G project and reflects multi-year collaboration between Karlstad University, Sapienza University of Rome, University of Oslo, and Rohde & Schwarz.
-The work advances understanding of the impact of system configurations and environmental conditions on QoS/QoE performance in 5G and Beyond-5G networks.